It’s Advent! What exactly is Advent?

 though you will eat of its grains.

 19 By the sweat of your brow

 and to dust you will return.”

-“Against its will, all creation was subjected to God’s curse.
-But with eager hope, the creation looks forward to the day when it will join God’s children in glorious freedom from death and decay… We, too, wait with eager hope for the day when God will give us our full rights as his adopted children, including the new bodies he has promised us.
-We were given this hope when we were saved.
+23 And we believers also groan, even though we have the Holy Spirit within us as a foretaste of future glory, for we long for our bodies to be released from sin and suffering.
+We, too, wait with eager hope for the day when God will give us our full rights as his adopted children, including the new bodies he has promised us.
+24 We were given this hope when we were saved.
 (If we already have something, we don’t need to hope for it.
-But if we look forward to something we don’t yet have, we must wait patiently and confidently.)”Romans 8:19, 23-25
+25 But if we look forward to something we don’t yet have, we must wait patiently and confidently.)Romans 8:19, 23-25 NLT

-I wrote a series of articles examining the Christmas carols that we hear everywhere and delved into exactly what they mean.
-They are songs we learned as children.
+The Christmas carols that we hear everywhere are songs we learned as children.
 They are played and sung in stores and malls so that you will be in the “Christmas Spirit” and buy more.

 But they were written for a different reason.
-In olden times, the majority of the people were illiterate way before the bible was the best selling book and available in their spoken language.
-So pastors turned to both stained glass windows and songs/hymns to tell the bible stories.
+In olden times, the majority of the people were illiterate, way before the Bible was the best selling book and available in their spoken language.
+So, pastors and church leaders turned to both stained glass windows and songs/hymns to tell the bible stories.